bumie-e/bumie-e/README.md

 ## Hi I'm Bunmi 👋, a machine learning engineer.

 - 👯 I’m looking to collaborate on research papers in Computer Vision and Causal Inference
-- 🔭 I’m currently working on Computer Vision for Space Art generation and Person ReIdentification with Samee
+- 🔭 I’m currently working on Computer Vision for Space Art generation, African Hairstyles generation, and Person ReIdentification with Samee
 - 🌱 I write technical articles on Data Science, AI, and Python
 - 💬 Ask me about AI/ML, Climate Change, and GIS(I'll try)
 - ⚡ Fun fact: I write poems and I'm interested in finance and entrepreneurship ecosystem.